PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 09:47:46
+Last updated: 2024-04-06 09:48:59
-Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson
+Random Quote: Stannis Baratheon with a grievance was like a mastiff with a bone; he gnawed it down to splinters.  -  Jon Snow